tutumcloud/api-docs/source/includes/service.md

-current_num_containers | The actual number of containers deployed for the service running_num_containers | The actual number of containers deployed for the service in `Running` state stopped_num_containers | The actual number of containers deployed for the service in `Stopped` state containers | List of resource URIs of the containers launched as part of the service container_ports | List of ports to be published on the containers of this service (see table `Service Port attributes` below) container_envvars | List of user-defined environment variables to set on the containers of the service, which will override the image environment variables (see table `Service Environment Variable attributes` below)
+current_num_containers | The actual number of containers deployed for the service running_num_containers | The actual number of containers deployed for the service in `Running` state stopped_num_containers | The actual number of containers deployed for the service in `Stopped` state stack | Resource URIs of the stack that the service belongs to containers | List of resource URIs of the containers launched as part of the service container_ports | List of ports to be published on the containers of this service (see table `Service Port attributes` below) container_envvars | List of user-defined environment variables to set on the containers of the service, which will override the image environment variables (see table `Service Environment Variable attributes` below)